 Provide habitat to indigenous communities

 The local communities that reside in the forests have a deep connection to the natural environments in which they live.
-Their traditional knowledge makes them an important stakeholder that can help in providing nature-based solutions to fight climate change.
+Their traditional knowledge makes them an important stakeholder who can help in providing nature-based solutions to fight climate change.

 Eco-Tourism

-Forests are useful also because they encourage people to get closer to nature and understand the importance of forests and the vital role they play in our lives.
-The sections within national parks and protected forest reserves provide an opportunity for tourists and especially children to familiarise themselves with different aspects of wildlife, flora, and fauna.
+Forests are also useful because they encourage people to get closer to nature and understand the importance of forests and the vital role they play in our lives.
+The sections within national parks and protected forest reserves provide an opportunity for tourists, and especially children, to familiarise themselves with different aspects of wildlife, flora, and fauna.

 The importance of forests is also felt in promoting mental and physical well-being.
 Spending time in forests is considered enriching and uplifting for humans.
 The fresh air in and around forests relieves stress and improves health.

 Shinrin-yoku is a term that emerged in Japan in the 1980s as a physiological and psychological exercise.
-Shinrin in Japanese means forest and yoku mean bath, therefore Shinrin-yoku means forest bathing or absorbing the forest atmosphere.
+Shinrin in Japanese means forest, and yoku means bath; therefore, Shinrin-yoku means forest bathing or absorbing the forest atmosphere.
 This exercise helps to reduce stress and restore your mood.
-In India, forests have played a critical role in the lives of many yogis and gurus in their spiritual journeys.

 Wrapping Up